rishabh022298/direct-stiffness-method/README.md

 $$

 Where:
-- $ d $ is the vector of nodal displacements and rotations.
+- $d$ is the vector of nodal displacements and rotations.
-- $ F $ is the global load vector.
+- $F$ is the global load vector.
-- $ R $ is the reaction vector at constrained degrees of freedom.
+- $R$ is the reaction vector at constrained degrees of freedom.

 ---